 - Feels nice when shooting for a long time

-- I like the shutter sound
+- We like the shutter sound

 - Good continuous autofocus which does tracking

 - The art filters continue to make Olympus unique amongst other camera brands.
 Shooting surfers with the cross-process and the vintage filter was so fun.
 Same with grainy black and white.